charles66820/inriaStage2023/uinter.md

 - `uintr_alt_stack(*sp, size, flags)`: use by a receiver thread to define an alternate stack to uintr handler.
   - The `*sp` pointer must be allocate by the user with the same size as `size`.
   - If `*sp` is NULL the alternate stack will be clear (are also clear by uintr_unregister_handler).
+  - Alt stack is switch by the CPU just before the handler will be call.
   - Return the status `0` on success and `-1` on error (errno is set).
   - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):